HuyaneMatsu/facsimile/ui/README.md

 # Getting started

-> This file containst detailed steps of what I did.
+> This file contains detailed steps of what I did.
 Might change as I go along and write better software.

 #### Create model

 1. First create an model with **VRoid studio**.
 Install it from Stream it is free & works on Linux.

 2. After you created it, **export it as VRM**.

 #### Import the model